chatterjee89/09-06-2022-RA-eLife-80956/README.md

 The R and Python codes implemented in the study described in the manuscript #NCOMMS-21-19077-T are available here:

 preprocessing_code.sh
-describes the codes run on the terminal to process fasta files from both whole-tissue and single-cell RNA-Seq analysis.
+describes the codes run on the Shell terminal to process fasta files from both whole-tissue and single-cell RNA-Seq analysis.

 bulkSeq_code.R
 describes the codes run on R for whole-tissue RNA-Seq analysis.